 The principal activities of the Society aimed at young economists in the latter stages of secondary school are the Young Economist of the Year competition, a annual essay writing competition to encourage the imaginative application of A level/IB study to topical issues, and the RES Annual Public Lecture, through which some of the very best communicators in the economics profession demonstrate the importance of top-quality economics research.
 Recently the Society has widened its outreach considerably by live streaming our lectures to schools across the UK and the world, allowing remote audiences to participate live with question and answer sessions.
 See webcasts.

-The Economics Network(EN), is a UK national resource for the study and teaching of economics is supported both by the RES and UK Universities through CHUDE.
+The Economics Network, (EN) a UK-wide national resource for the study and teaching of economics is supported both by the RES and UK Universities through CHUDE.
 It provides resources to support students and university teachers of economics throughout the UK as well as hosting websites, events and teaching workshops.
+EN resources for young economists include the ‘Why Study Economics? and Studying Economics? websites for students of economics.

 The Society provides a wide variety of support to PhD students and other postgraduate economists, including: the RES Junior Fellowship Scheme, RES Training Schools and the RES Presentation Meeting and Job Market.